 Speaker’s Corner: In 1872 a piece of Hyde Park was set aside for public speaking and the tradition continues to this day.
 Anyone can have their turn to speak on any subject they wish, as long as the police consider it lawful.
 Pop in on a Sunday morning to see what that week’s speaker will share with the crowd.

 Hunterian Museum: Named for the pioneering 18th century surgeon John Hunter, this museum displays Britain’s best collection of medical specimens, human dissections, and surgical tools.
 Some will find it fascinating, while others are sure to find it a bit gross.
-The building is about to undergo a major renovation, so if you don’t get in before it closes, it’ll be reopening in the summer of 2020.
+The building is currently undergoing a major renovation, it’ll be reopening in the summer of 2020.

 Watch a Trial at the Old Bailey: Its correct title is the Central Criminal Court, but everyone knows this courthouse as the “Old Bailey“, so named from the nearby street.
 Stop by to see the bronze, gilded figure of Justice carrying her sword and scales on the copper dome, and stay to watch a trial in the baroque building.